Get ready for my Walking Taco Casserole, a true culinary delight that’s easy to make and a long-time family favorite.

 Jump to:

-- What is a Walking Taco Casserole:
+- What are Walking Tacos?

-- Ingredient notes:
+- Ingredient notes and substitutions

-- Here’s how to make Walking Taco Casserole:
+- How to Make Walking Taco Casserole

-- Recipe variations:
+- Recipe variations

-- What sides go with a Walking Taco Casserole:
+- What sides go with this casserole

-- How to make it ahead:
+- How to make it ahead

-- Leftovers, storage, and reheating:
+- Leftovers, storage, and reheating

-- More Southwestern or Mexican-inspired recipes:
+- More Southwestern or Mexican-inspired recipes

-- 📋 Recipe:
+- ๐ Recipe:

 Often served from food trucks or vendors at fairs or other outside venues, these creative bags of deliciousness are portable, and when you are through, you can toss the bag.
 They are the epitome of convenience food.

-Instead of individual servings like Walking Tacos, in the Walking Taco Casserole, everything is baked in a casserole dish.
+Instead of individual servings like Walking Tacos, in the casserole version, everything is baked in a casserole dish.
+Then, in its simplest form, it’s topped with shredded lettuce, tomato, crunchy chips, and cheese.

 - Ground beef – forms the base of this recipe; I like to purchase 80-85 percent lean ground beef for the best flavor.
 If you want to make sure your beef doesn’t contain any extra fat after the ground beef is cooked and you have drained the grease, put the beef into a colander and rinse it with water.
 Drain it on a paper towel and pat dry before continuing with the recipe.